garynobles/gygaia/README.md

 // test selecting objects in volumes

-// export columes as STL for 3D printing
+// export volumes as STL for 3D printing